headblockhead/dotfiles/README.md

 # dotfiles
-Dotfiles for a system with recreateability.
+Dotfiles for my current nixos system.

+## How to recreate.